Angular Correlation of Electron Positron Annihilation Radiation: Investigation of the electronic structure

 In reality, there is interaction between the electrons with each other and the atomic cores of the crystal.
 This has several consequences: For example, the unambiguous relation between energy and momentum of an electronic state is broken and an electronic band structure is formed.
 Measuring the momentum of one electronic state gives a distribution of momenta which are all separated by reciprocal lattice vectors.
 Hence, an ACAR measurement on a solid with completely filled bands (i.e. on an insulator) gives a continuous distribution.
 An ACAR measurement on a metal has discontinuities where bands cross the Fermi level in all Brillouin zones in reciprocal space.
 This discontinuous distribution is superimposed by a continuous distribution from the entirely filled bands.
 From the discontinuities the Fermi surface can be extracted.

 Since positrons that are created by beta decay possess a longitudinal spin polarization it is possible to investigate the spin-resolved electronic structure of magnetic materials.
 In this way, contributions from the majority and minority spin channel can be separated and the Fermi surface in the respective spin channels can be measured.

-ACAR has several advantages and disadvantages compared to other, more well known techniques for the investigation of the electronic structure like ARPES and quantum oscillation: ACAR requires neither low temperatures, high magnetic fields or UHV conditions.
+ACAR has several advantages and disadvantages compared to other, more well known techniques for the investigation of the electronic structure like ARPES and quantum oscillation: ACAR requires neither low temperatures, high magnetic fields, nor UHV conditions.
 Furthermore, it is possible to probe the electronic structure at the surface and in the bulk ($\approx$ 100 nm deep).
-However, ACAR is reliant on defect free samples as vacancy concentrations of up to ×10^-6 per atom can efficiently trap positrons and distort the measurement.
+However, ACAR is reliant on defect-free samples, as vacancy concentrations of up to ×10^-6 per atom can efficiently trap positrons and distort the measurement.